dvdgeroconnell/pands-project/README.md

 - Mean value
 - Standard Deviation

 The values are written to a text file.
-The name is displayed to the user.
+The name of the file is displayed to the user.
 ### hist_all.py
-This file contains a Python function to draw the histograms for the iris data set variables by species.
-There are 12 in total, 4 per species.
+This file contains a Python function to draw the histograms for the Iris data set variables by species.
+There are 12 histograms in total, 4 per species, covering:
 - Petal Length
 - Petal Width
 - Sepal Length